project-chip/connectedhomeip/docs/silabs/general/FLASH_SILABS_SiWx917_SOC_DEVICE.md

 # How to Flash a SiWx917 SoC Device

 Once you have an image built, you can flash it onto your SiWx917 SoC device over USB connected to your development machine.
-This can be done using the Ozone Debugger.
+This can be done using the Simplicity Commander or Ozone Debugger.

-> Note: Flashing using Simplicity Studio and Simplicity Commander is not yet supported for the SiWx917 SoC.

 ## Ozone J-Link Debugger: